 As healthcare professionals follow the likes of Strava and unlock the potential these innovations offer, they’ll gain a better understanding of their patients and the correct way to treat them.

-Once architectures are put in place for these automated patient-generated data collection systems, healthcare providers will be able to generate reports with very little input that can be analyzed and tracked as necessary.
+Once architectures are put in place for these automated patient-generated data collection systems, healthcare providers will be able to generate reports with very little input that can be analysed and tracked as necessary.
 Not only will doctors be able to build far more accurate pictures of a patients’ health, but they’ll also be able to predict behaviours and begin to take preventive action for their wellbeing.

 Big data is paving the way to revolutionise fields such as healthcare, whether they’re ready or not.
 The amount of data being collected is only increasing, and it’s just waiting to be used to drive industries forward in the years to come.